Towards SMT Solver Stability via Input Normalization

 Note, however, that it is possible for two formulas to have the same pattern.
-Thus, after sorting according to patterns, we obtain an ordered list of equivalence classes $\EC_1, \cdots, \EC_n$ with the following features: \begin{enumerate} \item $\alpha_1$ and $\alpha_2$ belong to the same equivalence class iff $\pat{\alpha_1} = \pat{\alpha_2}$. \item $\alpha_1 \in \EC_i$ and $\alpha_2 \in \EC_j$ where $i < j$ iff $\pat{\alpha_1} < \pat{\alpha_2}$. \end{enumerate}
+Thus, after sorting according to patterns, we obtain an ordered list of equivalence classes $\EC_1, \cdots, \EC_n$ with the following features: \begin{enumerate} \item $\alpha$ and $\alpha'$ belong to the same equivalence class iff $\pat{\alpha} = \pat{\alpha'}$. \item $\alpha \in \EC_i$ and $\alpha' \in \EC_j$ where $i < j$ iff $\pat{\alpha} < \pat{\alpha'}$. \end{enumerate}

 The next question is whether we can easily order the assertions belonging to the same equivalence class.
-We give an efficient method that works most of the time.
+We give an efficient approximation method.
 For this, we need the notions of role and super-pattern.

 \begin{definition}[Role] The role of a symbol $s$ in a formula \assertion, denoted \role{s}{\assertion}, is $0$ if $s\not\in \assertion$ and the index of the earliest occurrence of $s$ in $\usersymbols(\assertion)$, otherwise.
 The role of $s$ in a set of formulas is the multiset consisting of all the roles played by $s$ in the formulas in the set. \end{definition}